hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 ### TODO:
 - Finish refactoring the remaining parts in the reeds shepp curves code.
 (Currently only CSC and CCC types are used)
 - Move the remaining parameters into json configuration files.
-- Finish the path validation feature so that the planner module can reponses to dynamic obstacles and environment.
+- Finish the path validation feature so that the planner module can reponse to dynamic obstacles and environment.
 - The points mentioned in the Hybrid A* section at the beginning.